Unravelling Frequencies

 Menotoxic Tulips

-The artist's reproduction of this experiment, using blood drawn from her arm vein on the first day of menstruation, revealed that the tulips in vases containing her 'menotoxic' blood survived the longest.
-The slideshow contrasts the experiment's documentation with images of plants known to actually produce trimethylamine, the toxin allegedly produced by menstruating women: Chenopodium vulvaria, Mercurialis perennis, and Berberis.
+My recreation of this experiment, using blood drawn from my arm vein on the first day of menstruation, revealed that the tulips in vases containing my 'menotoxic' blood survived the longest.
+The slideshow contrasts the experiment's documentation with images of Chenopodium vulvaria, Mercurialis perennis, and Berberis.
+These plants are known to actually produce trimethylamine, the toxin allegedly emanating from menstruating women.

 Further Reading